Setting a Goal to Cut Climate Pollution

 We are facing a global climate crisis.
 We need to act boldly and urgently to protect ourselves.
 We have a responsibility to act.

 There’s good news.
 For the first time in ten years we are seeing serious federal efforts on climate legislation.
-Congressman A. Donald McEachin (VA-04) has introduced the 100% Clean Economy Act of 2019 with Representatives Deb Haaland (NM-01), Debbie Dingell (MI-12), Earl Blumenauer (OR-3), Paul Tonko (NY-20), and Chellie Pingree (ME-01).
+In November 2019, Congressman Donald McEachin (VA-04) introduced the 100% Clean Economy Act of 2019 with Representatives Deb Haaland (NM-01), Debbie Dingell (MI-12), Earl Blumenauer (OR-3), Paul Tonko (NY-20), and Chellie Pingree (ME-01).
 The legislation has over 150 original co-sponsors.

 The goal is simple: Eliminate the climate pollution that is the major cause of global warming.
-That means no more climate pollution—a 100% clean economy that does not contribute methane and carbon emissions: clean buildings, clean agriculture, clean transportation, and clean electricity.
+That means no more climate pollution—a 100% clean economy that does not create methane or carbon pollution: clean buildings, clean agriculture, clean transportation, and clean electricity.

 It’s ambitious, but we can do it.
 Our lives will be better for it.
-This legislation sets out a goal of achieving Zero Climate Pollution by 2050, setting staged, enforceable goals to begin cutting immediately.
-And for the health, well-being, and safety of our children—and the world they will grow up in—we must end climate pollution.
+This legislation sets the stage for achieving Zero Climate Pollution by 2050, with enforceable, short-term plans to begin cutting pollution immediately.
+For the health, well-being, and safety of our children—and the world they will grow up in—we must end climate pollution.

 A: A clean economy is one that functions without emitting more carbon and methane than is being removed, however that is done.
 Bottom line?
 Zero Climate Pollution.

-A: It is very ambitious.
+A: This is a very ambitious plan, and it’s going to take a lot of work to get to zero climate pollution by 2050.
 There’s a lot to do in the next thirty years.
 And that means there is a huge amount to do right now and in the next year.
 The next five years.
 The next ten years, and onward.

 This legislation is simply a first step.
 But we cannot make plans if we do not agree on clear goals.